zhaoweiyu-github/ChromBERT/docs/source/finetune.rst

 Overview
 ----------

-For a hands-on tutorial, see the documentation on :doc:`tutorial_finetuning_ChromBERT_from_scratch`.
+For a hands-on tutorial, see the documentation on :doc:`tutorial_finetuning_ChromBERT`.

 We provide three scripts for fine-tuning, designed for your convenience.
 All scripts can be downloaded and executed anywhere, provided that your installation is correct.